Armadale (WA)

 Armadale faces educational challenges, with performance metrics placing it in the bottom quartile of areas assessed nationally

-The area's university qualification rate is 10.8%, significantly lower than the Australian average of 30.4%.
-This disparity presents both a challenge and an opportunity for targeted educational initiatives.
-Bachelor degrees are the most common at 7.8%, followed by postgraduate qualifications (1.9%) and graduate diplomas (1.1%).
-Vocational credentials are prominent, with 41.2% of residents aged 15+ holding such qualifications, including advanced diplomas (8.9%) and certificates (32.3%).
+Educational attainment presents challenges, as the portion of residents with a university qualification (10.8%) is lower than the Australian average of 30.4%.
+Bachelor degrees are the most common higher education qualification at 7.8%, followed by postgraduate degrees (1.9%) and graduate diplomas (1.1%).
+Vocational and technical training is highly represented, with 41.2% of residents aged 15 and over holding vocational qualifications, including advanced diplomas (8.9%) and certificates (32.3%).

-Educational participation is high, with 28.7% of residents currently enrolled in formal education.
-This includes primary education (10.5%), secondary education (7.9%), and tertiary education (2.9%).
+Engagement in learning is high, with 28.7% of residents enrolled in study.
+This group is distributed across primary school (10.5%), secondary school (7.9%), and higher education or vocational courses (2.9%).

 Frequently Asked Questions - Education